 Today’s journalism students will create tomorrow’s news media in exciting new forms.
 Paul shows them how to use tested techniques for hunting down information, subjecting it to critical analysis and presenting it well.
 He also demonstrates how the systematic study of journalism’s rich past and its tumultuous present can broaden and deepen their work.

 Paul joined the School of Journalism in 2005 after more than 30 years as a reporter, editor and broadcaster.
 He served as chair until 2010.
-His broad experience, including six years as a foreign correspondent in Latin America, serves as background for his courses in international journalism, introductory reporting and feature writing.
-He has also taught copy editing, media ethics, and Critical Issues in Journalism.
+He has reported from five continents, spent six years as a foreign correspondent in Latin America, and has been a mentor to scores of journalists and journalism students.
+Besides his current Ryerson courses he has taught introductory reporting, international reporting, copy editing, media ethics, and Critical Issues in Journalism.

 Paul studied at Harvard University in 1983-84 as the first Martin Wise Goodman Canadian Nieman Fellow.
 Columbia University awarded him the Maria Moors Cabot prize in 2000 for his reporting on the Americas.
+He maintains a keen interest in Latin America and continues to write and comment on media issues and international affairs.
 His publication credits include the annual Canada Among Nations, Canadian Foreign Policy, the Mexican Review of Canadian Studies, International Journal, the Literary Review of Canada and the Encyclopaedia Britannica’s Book of the Year.

 JRN 303 - Feature Reporting Workshop